 The Gold Coast is Australia’s premier beach holiday spot, with picture perfect beaches, abundant attractions, great shopping and dining.
 There are plenty of fantastic accommodation options on offer, discover and book a hotel in Gold Coast.
 Away from the glitz and glamour of the Gold Coast’s busy strip of beachside high rises, the area is also blessed to be surrounded by stunning natural scenery, with world class beaches on one side, and rainforest clad mountains on the other.
-For nature lovers, the Gold Coast has a lot to offer, and these beautiful natural areas provide some great hiking spots.
+For nature lovers, the Gold Coast has a lot to offer, and these beautiful natural areas provide some great hiking spots to explore Australia.

 There are hikes ranging from short strolls for beginners to tough treks for advanced hikers.
 When you’re packing for your next Gold Coast holiday, don’t forget to pack your hiking boots and head to one of these excellent hiking spots.